uksystems/uksystems.github.io/index.md

 on how we design, build, operate and use large-scale computing systems, it's in scope.

-** Due to COVID-19 disruption, we are running the UK Systems Research Challenges Workshop as a virtual seminar series.
-Please see program below.**
+<b> Due to COVID-19 disruption, we are running the UK Systems Research Challenges Workshop as a virtual seminar series.
+Please see program below. </b>

 ## Virtual Seminar Series